vmware-tanzu/community-edition/docs/site/content/docs/assets/pre-reqs.md

 final deployment environment.
 Before proceeding, please ensure [Docker has been installed](https://docs.docker.com/engine/install/) and is running.

 In Docker, you must create the docker group and add your user before you attempt to create a standalone or management cluster.
-Complete steps 1 to 4 in the [Manage Docker as a non-root user](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user) in the Docker documentation.
+Complete steps 1 to 4 in the [Manage Docker as a non-root user](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user) procedure in the Docker documentation.